Ixcatl/fables_novasophonia/docs/core/weapon-arts.rst

 Preparing Arts
 ==============
-A character readies their arts for use by assigning them to Technique slots, which may be done freely during any rest.
-Any art assigned to a Technique slot may be used at any time; unprepared arts can still be performed, but only after completing the associated focus action.
+| A character readies their arts for use by assigning them to Technique slots, which may be done freely during any rest.
+Any art assigned to a Technique slot may be used at any time.
+| Unprepared arts can still be performed, but only after completing the associated focus action.

 Using Arts
 ==========